Why UK Small Businesses Are Going Mobile

 Posted by Matt

-According to a survey conducted by YouGov and eBay, around a quarter of UK-based SMEs expect to go mobile in 2015, with plans to introduce either a mobile-friendly website or a smart phone app.
+According to a survey conducted by YouGov and eBay, around a quarter of UK-based SMEs that do not currently have a mobile online presence, expect to take the plunge by the end of the year, with plans to introduce either a mobile-friendly website or a smart phone app.
 This is on top of the significant number of UK business owners that already have a strong mobile presence.

 The results of the study, which surveyed 307 UK-based small business owners, means that more than half of all UK SMEs with an established online presence will have expanded that presence to cater to mobile users before the end of the year.